imduffy15/cookbook_nat-router/README.md

 Requirements
 ------------

-Should work on any Red Hat-family or Debian-family Linux distribution.
+Should work on any Red Hat-family Linux distribution.

 Usage